 All therapists have worked with clients who are painfully self-conscious.
-Now that I think of it, all therapists who aren’t autistic (and I’ve never met an autistic therapist) have been painfully self-conscious.
-Self-conscious is usually some version of feeling embarrassed in front of an invisible audience — an audience just waiting to find us ridiculous or unattractive.
+Now that I think of it, all therapists have been painfully self-conscious.
+Self-conscious is usually some version of feeling embarrassed in front of an invisible audience–an audience just waiting to find us ridiculous or unattractive.
 We dress for the invisible audience.
 We feel judged by the invisible audience.
-We feel humiliated in front of the invisible audience… you get the picture.
+We feel humiliated in front of the invisible audience…you get the picture.

 This insight–“The invisible audience is a fantasy, the audience that affects me the most is me!”–can open the door to reorganizing your whole life: